-Starting and running a farming business provides opportunity and the freedom to forge your own professional path.
-There’s hard work involved, of course—farming is a 24/7 commitment.
-And an agricultural business comes with many of the same risks that other types of companies do—and some that other types of businesses do not.
-A farming business faces many uncontrollable threats such as economic downturns, droughts, floods, accidents related to the use of large equipment, unseasonable freezing weather, and even food trends that may put certain ingredients on the outs.
-Farming, while it can be fulfilling and financially sustaining, comes with risks that need to be realized and mitigated as much as possible.
+Starting and running a farming business provides the opportunity and the freedom to forge your own professional path.
+There’s hard work involved and any seasoned farmer will tell you farming is a 24/7 commitment.
+And an agricultural business comes with many of the same risks that other types of companies do, and some that other types of businesses do not.
+A farming business faces many uncontrollable threats such as economic downturns, droughts, floods, illness, accidents related to the use of large equipment, or unseasonable freezing weather.

 That’s why it’s critical to consider what business entity type will be best for your farming company.
-Going the default route of operating as a sole proprietorship (or as a partnership if you have multiple owners) could put you at a tremendous disadvantage.
+Going the default route of operating as a Sole Proprietorship (or as a Partnership if you have multiple owners) could put you at a tremendous disadvantage.
 For that reason, I encourage you to talk with an attorney and tax professional to explore other business structure options.
-One that you might consider is a farm LLC (limited liability company).
+One that you might consider is a farm LLC, which is short for Limited Liability Company.

 Personal Liability Protection

 Unlike a Sole Proprietorship or Partnership, an LLC is considered a separate legal entity from you personally.
 That means your business’s financial and legal responsibilities are its own.
 So if someone sues your farming company or your business cannot pay its debts, under most circumstances, you and other members cannot be sued or have to use your personal assets to pay your business’s debts.

 Forming an LLC is an attractive alternative for sole proprietors who want to protect their personal assets but don’t want the hassle of dealing with the complicated compliance formalities of other business entity types.
 So if you would like to protect yourself from lawsuits and debt against your business and still maintain operational simplicity, then forming a farm LLC may be a good move for you

 Tax Advantages and Flexibility